Access our quick product overview videos

 See it in Action

-Over the past few years, Visual Lease has helped hundreds of public companies achieve compliance with the new lease accounting standards.
+Over the past few years, Visual Lease has helped hundreds of public companies achieve compliance with lease accounting standards.
 For many organizations, real estate lease accounting turned out to be much more complex and time-consuming than they anticipated.

-1. Overlooking the cost-saving potential of real estate lease accounting
+1. Overlooking the cost-saving potential of real estate lease accounting software

 For most companies, real estate leases represent the bulk of leased assets (not necessarily in number, but in terms of financial value).
 That’s why it’s smart to think bigger when setting your goals for real estate lease accounting.
-This exercise can bring more benefits than merely achieving compliance with the new accounting standards.
-The data you collect for real estate lease accounting calculations, together with your lease software, is a powerful business planning tool that can help you take control of property costs.
+This exercise can bring more benefits than merely achieving compliance with accounting standards.
+The data you collect for real estate lease accounting calculations, together with your lease accounting software, is a powerful business planning tool that can help you take control of property costs.

 Thinking about these larger goals as you begin to plan for your compliance project will impact what data you collect, the team you put together, and the tools you select.